 The very first Christmas cards were created by John Calcott Horsley for Sir Henry Cole of London in 1843.
 Here is a photo of the first commercially produced card also designed by Horsley.
 It took Hallmark until 1910 to create its first cards and the greeting card company says that the sending of Christmas cards is still popular as 1.3 billion cards are sent annually.

 Electric Christmas Lights

-It as was only three years after Thomas Edison invented the light bulb that Edward Hibberd Johnson created the very first string of electric Christmas tree lights.
-The first string of Christmas lights were created in 1882 and featured 80 red, white and blue lights.
-Up until this time, families would decorated their trees with candles.
+It as was only three years after Thomas Edison invented the light bulb that Edward Hibberd Johnson created the very first string of electric Christmas tree lights in 1882.
+The string featured 80 red, white and blue lights.
+Up until this time, families decorated their trees with candles.
 However, the first electric lights weren’t cheap.
 It is estimated that wealthy families would pay up to $300 for an electrician to string the lights on their Christmas tree.
 At least they didn’t need to worry about burning the house down.
 (Image: Pixabay)

 The First Department Store Santa